tninesling/ithemal/RUNME.md

 ### Functional Steps

 As follows is each step to run thru and get data.
+Make sure to read the comments below each step before executing to see if it is needed.

 ```bash
 mohnish@DKUNMOH:~/source/repos/ithemal/docker$ ./docker_build.sh